jdegoes/blueeyes/README.md

 Services are automatically provided with *context*, which provides a bundle of functionality essential to every service:

  * *config*.
-Every service gets its own separate config, namespaced by service name and major version (*services.[serviceName].v[serviceMajorVersion]*)
+Every service gets its own separate config block, namespaced by service name and major version (*services.[serviceName].v[serviceMajorVersion]*)
  * *serviceName*.
 Name of the service.
  * *serviceVersion*.
 Version of the service.

-## Services
+The sections that follow explore different aspects of dealing with services.

 ### Construction

+Fundamentally, a service is a request handler -- that is, it processes incoming HTTP requests, and responds to them with HTTP responses.

+In BlueEyes, a request handler is a *partial function from request to a future of response*.
+Formally:

+    type HttpRequestHandler2[T, S] = PartialFunction[HttpRequest[T], Future[HttpResponse[S]]]

+Since a request handler is just an ordinary partial function, it's possible to construct one in many ways:

+    new PartialFunction[HttpRequest[T], Future[HttpResponse[T]]] {
+      def isDefinedAt(request: HttpRequest[T]): Boolean = ...

+      def apply(request: HttpRequest[T]): Future[HttpResponse[T]] = ...
+    }

+    {
+      case HttpRequest(...) => ...
+      case HttpRequest(...) => ...
+      case HttpRequest(...) => ...
+    }

+However, these approaches to constructing partial functions are tedious, do not compose, and are difficult to read.
+BlueEyes ships with *request handler combinators* that enable declarative construction of request handlers.
+A few of the more common combinators are listed below:

+ * path(*pattern*) { ... }
+ * get { ... }
+ * put { ... }
+ * post { ... }
+ * delete { ... }
+ * contentType(*mimeType*) { ... }
+ * accepts(*mimeType*) { ... }
+ * produces(*mimeType*) { ... }
+ * parameter(*parameterId*) { parameterValue => ... }

+These combinators can be combined in the obvious ways:

+    path("/users/'userId") {
+      produces(application/json) {
+        get { request =>
+          // get user
+          val userId = request.parameters('userId)
+          ...
+        }
+      }
+    }

+The only limitation is that the *get*/*put*/*post*/*delete* combinators must be innermost expressions.
+These combinators accept *full* functions (not partial functions).

+As partial functions, request handlers can be combined through the standard Scala *orElse* method, which will delegate to the first handler that is defined for a specified request:

+    path("/food") {
+      ...
+    }.orElse {
+      path("/foo/'fooId") {
+        ...
+      }
+    }

+BlueEyes provides the join operator '~' as an alternative to *orElse*.
+Using the join operator can make your request handlers easier to read:

+    produces(application/json) {
+      path("/users/") {
+        get { request =>
+          // get list of all users
+          ...
+        } ~
+        path('userId) {
+          parameter('userId) { userId =>
+            get { request =>
+              // get user
+              ...
+            } ~
+            put { request =>
+              // update user
+              ...
+            }
+          }
+        }
+      }
+    }

+An entire category of combinators is devoted to extracting data from requests in order to reduce duplication (in the above snippet, the *parameter* combinator is used to avoid duplicate extraction of the user ID).
+The next section explains these combinators in greater depth.

+#### Extractor Combinators

+#### Path Combinator

+The path combinator deserves special treatment.
+Although in the preceding examples, we passed strings to the path combinator, the function actually accepts a *RestPathPattern*, which can be implicitly created from a string.

+Rest path patterns are composed from the following building blocks:

+ * String literals, such as "/foo/bar".
+ * Symbols, which are placeholders for url fragments, such as "/foo/'fooId".
+Symbols do not match path separator characters or periods, although they do match underscores, dashes, numbers, and spaces.
+ * Regular expressions.

+Although it's most common to create patterns from strings or symbols, you can also create them using the methods available on an existing pattern.
+For example:

+    pattern / 'foo
+    pattern / "foo"

 ### Consumption

 The dual of providing HTTP services is consuming them.
-Blue Eyes includes a high-performance, asynchronous HTTP client that is unified with the rest of the Blue Eyes stack.
+BlueEyes includes a high-performance, asynchronous HTTP client that is unified with the rest of the BlueEyes stack.

 The core client interface is *HttpClient*, which is a partial function from request to a future of response.
 The *apply* method is seldom used directly.
-Instead, Blue Eyes provides so-called *client transformer combinators*, which are functions that map an *HttpClient* into a future of some value.
+Instead, BlueEyes provides so-called *client transformer combinators*, which are functions that map an *HttpClient* into a future of some value.

 For the most part, the client transformer combinators mirror the request handler combinators, except all methods are suffixed with a dollar sign character ('$').
 This means you can consume services using a syntax almost identical to the one you use to construct them.